OpenStackOnRaPi/ostackinstall/README.md

 **_3. Host network configuration (for flat provider network)_**

 > [!NOTE]
 > This setup is prepared for flat provider network only in your OpenStack DC.
 To allow for VLAN provider networks, additional configurations are needed for ```eth0```, ```brmux``` and ```veth1br``` to set VLANs that should be served by those devices.
 Respective configurations of VLANs should also be introduced in the TP-Link switch.
-If you are interested in setting VLAN provider networks in your cluster, skip this section and go to XXXXX.
+If you are interested in setting VLAN provider networks in your cluster, skip this section and go to [Using VLAN provider networks](#using-vlan-provider-networks).

   * for `networkd` backend, for `veth0-veth0br` pair